Prof Haley Gomez

 I am the Physics' society (Chaos) staff representative.

 I obtained my first degree from Cardiff University in 2001 and stayed on to do my PhD with Prof Mike Edmunds and Prof Steve Eales, awarded in 2004.
 I obtained a fellowship with the Royal Commission for the Exhibition of 1851 to carry out post-doctoral research during 2004-2005.
-I then was hired here at Cardiff as a lecturer.
+I then was hired here at Cardiff as a lecturer and was made a Senior Lecturer in July 2013.
+I was awarded an ERC consolidator grant worth 1.8 Million Euros in 2015.